-Wifiphisher is an effective rogue Access Point tool downloaded by hundreds of Wi-Fi hackers everyday.
+Wifiphisher is an effective rogue Access Point framework used by hundreds of Wi-Fi hackers everyday.
 It is free and open source software currently available for Linux.

 This site aims to provide with resources regarding the tool usage and the ongoing research.
 The most important changes (features, bugfixes etc) in each Wifiphisher version are described on the Changelog.
 Using Wifiphisher is covered on the Documentation Guide.